oneclickvirt/oneclickvirt.github.io/docs/en/guide/pve/pve_kvm.md

 ### Host manually appends an additional IPV4 address and then specifies the IPV4 address to open the virtual machine

 - You need to add the extra IPV4 address to ```vmbr0``` in ```/etc/network/interfaces``` (note that ```chattr -i``` unlocks the file and then ```chattr +i``` locks it back).
-- Other features are similar to opening a NAT-enabled KVM VM, except that here the mapping is no longer partial port mapping or mapping to the host's IPV4 address, but full-port one-by-one mapping to additional IPV4 addresses
+- Other features are similar to opening a NAT-enabled VM, except that here the mapping is no longer partial port mapping or mapping to the host's IPV4 address, but full-port one-by-one mapping to additional IPV4 addresses
 - Traffic coming into the VM from outside the VM goes to the bound additional IPV4 address, and traffic going out of the VM goes to the original host's IPV4 address

 :::tip